 Dogen, who lives in San Francisco, cut his housing costs 50% by buying a fixer-upper in a less expensive neighborhood.
 The cheaper house saved him about $4,200 a month — more than $50,000 a year.

 Dogen turned the more expensive house he had been living in into a rental property.
 It generated passive income for him for three years until he sold it in 2017 and invested all of the proceeds in stocks, bonds and real estate crowdfunding to boost his early retirement income.

 After housing, transportation is the second-biggest expense, on average, for American households.
 Leif Dahleen discovered that slashing this big expense can easily help free up more money for retirement savings.
-Dahleen is on track to retire in August 2019 at the age of 43.
+Dahleen retired in August 2019 at the age of 43.